arnav-ag/STACKtheFlags2020/Breaking Free/README.md

 However, after completing the challenge the intended way, I wanted to check if the SSRF attack could be used to also solve the challenge, by redirecting to `http://web_challenge_5_dummy/flag/42` from my server.
-I present the unintended(albeit harded) solution:
+I present the unintended(albeit harder to discover) solution:

 ```python
 import os